Code-Institute-Submissions/milestone-1-anthonyforrest/README.md

 - #### Feature Left to Implement
     1. The store function is now very basic and relies on the site owner manually contacting potential customers that place an order.
 The next evolution of this store could include a link with a payment platform so that orders are processed automatically.
 An option for this could be a link with PayPal.
     2. Some time of content management system would be preferable for the news section.
 Providing a form for the site owner to fill in that would automatically update the news site would save time and be less prone to mistakes.
-    3. The navbar at the top of the page on the homepage could change color when the user scrolls down to make the text easier to read and avoid the navbar text being projected above other content.
-This is difficult to impliment due to the need to use JavaScript and is outside the scope of MileStone Project 1.
+    3. The nabar on the homepage could change background color when scrolling down in order to make the text more legible on scroll.
+From research I've seen that this is possible through the use of JavaScript and toggleing classes.
+However I could not get this to function correctly.

 ### Design

-- #### color
+#### color
 - [Canva:](https://www.canva.com/colors/color-palette-generator/) was used to create a color pallete for this website from the logo.
 And the resulting color palette will be used for this project:
 - Brown #AA3624
 - Dark Salmon #DD9060
 - Black #322122
 - Beige #FBF9F5
 - Dark Grey #A29892

 After using the Brown #AA3624 as the main accent color I determined that this was slighty to dark within the design.
 I therefore used Adobe Photoshop to examine other options for colors within the main logo design and found and strong red that was much more suited to the design.
 So this color has also been added to the color pallette.
 - Strong Red #C62223

-<b>Output from Canva:</b>
+Output from Canva:

 <img src="images/readme/Canva-color-pallete.png" style="margin: 0;">

-- #### Imagery
+#### Imagery
     - The product, actor Anthony Forrest, needs to be featured prominently on the website

-### Pages
+#### Pages
 The scope of this milestone project is to create a 3-page website.
 This was an interesting challenge because it requried me to really think about each page and the content to be shown.
 The page structure needed to fulfill the features of this project are:
 1. Home Page / Store
 2. News
 3. Contact

-#### Home Page / Store
+##### Home Page / Store
 The top of the homepage is the first thing that a user will see when visiting the site.
 For this reason it's important to communicate a few aspects like: Who is the site for?; What is the site about?.

 This is achieved by placing Anthony Forrest together with the character Luke Skywalker.
 This brings legitimacy to him having been in the Star Wars film as well as by pegging the photo to the top right when moving between screen resolutions or to a mobile device Anthony Forrest remains the central focus.